HOW DO I?

 - Screen individuals with signs and symptoms of COVID-19 who have either had high risk exposures or work in settings where they could potentially pass the disease to many individuals at high risk for severe COVID-19 disease.
 Because of the rapidly evolving situation worldwide, nationally, and in California, the definition of “high risk exposure” changes with the current known epidemiology of COVID-19.

-If you have recently traveled to an area with a COVID-19 and are ill, have had contact with some diagnosed with COVID-19, or have lower respiratory symptoms (e.g, fever with cough), call you medical provider.
+If you have recently had contact with some diagnosed with COVID-19 or have lower respiratory symptoms (e.g, fever with cough), call you medical provider.
 Your medical provider will determine if you need medical care and and testing.
 Laboratories like Quest, Lab Corp, and the Monterey County Public Health Laboratory do not collect the nose and throat swabs needed to test for COVID-19.
 Collection of the swabs must occur in a medical facility and be ordered by a licensed medical provider.
 Please do not go to a laboratory to have your nose and throat swabbed; they will be unable to conduct the procedure.

 Treatment and Care